bernardpeh/practical-symfony-3/manuscript/Introduction.md

 ## Installing the Demo (Optional)

 If you are already getting impatient and wants to see a demo of the completed project, you can checkout the final chapter.
+Make sure you have docker and docker-compose installed.

 ```
 # If you are new to web development, you might be unfamiliar with some of the commands here.
 Don't worry as they will be explained as you follow through the chapters sequentially.